ajcvickers/ajcvickers.github.io/_posts/2012-06-02-deleting-orphans-with-entity-framework.md

 Code First not only placed the cascade delete in the model but also configured it in the database.
 This is important—it is expected that if an EF cascade delete exists then it must also exist in the database.
 If the two are not in sync then you risk getting constraint exceptions from the database.
 It is because there is a cascade delete in the database that the report cards were deleted without even loading them into the context.
 <h3>No cascade delete for optional relationships</h3>
-Let’s say that an honors advisor leaves the school:
+Let's say that an honors advisor leaves the school:

 ``` c#
 public static void AdvisorLeaves(string name)